clhenrick/clhenrick.io/content/blog/2023-01-22-accessible-select-element.md

 </form>

 Perhaps this is because checkboxes are considered an individual user interface component (more specifically a single form control) that may live on their own rather than in a group.
 For example, we might use a single checkbox to "Subscribe to marketing email spam" in our online store when asking for someone's email address.
 Tabbing to each checkbox is similar to tabbing to a native HTML button where each button has its own tab stop.
 Conversely, radio buttons and tabs UI don't exist in isolation, they're associated with a group that allows the user to make a single selection from a list whereas checkboxes are often used for making multiple selections.

-Now, back to our custom select component problems.

 With the legacy Select component in our app, one would have to use the `Tab` and `Shift` + `Tab` keys to navigate between the list of options.
 The problem with this approach is that it moves focus out of the Select component, to its list of options, and then to the first option in the list.
 When an option is selected using the keyboard, focus does not return to the Select and is lost which is disorienting for users of assistive tech like screen readers.
 Furthermore, when using a screen reader, the `Select` component is not announced as a "combobox" as it should be and is instead announced as a "menu", another aspect that is likely to result in confusion of the component's intent or affordance.